johanley/constellation-lines/README.md

 * [74739, 74198, 74442, 76756]
 * [69267, 74442]

-The integers represent identifiers in an underlying catalog (in this case, the Hipparcos catalog).
+The integers represent identifiers in an underlying catalog (in this case, the Henry Draper catalog).

 This project takes as its core input a data file that has been used in other projects.
 That data file has a defect: it uses ad hoc identifiers for the stars, which are not related directly to any catalog.